Gandi/hubot-phabs/README.md

         This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first line matching it will be the checked one
+        permission: phuser

     .phab <someone>
-        will check is <someone> is linked to his phabricator account (using email address)
+        will check is <someone> is linked to his Phabricator account (using email address)
-        permission: phuser, phadmin
+        permission: phuser

     .phab me as <email@example.com>
         registers your email in the bot.
 You need to specify the email address registered in Phabricator
-        permission: phuser, phadmin
+        permission: phuser

     .phab <someone> = <email@example.com>
         registers email for another user, follows the same concept as